top of page

 Censorship essay

 Every journalist must know the laws that govern journalism.
-Freedom of the Press is the fundamental human right for media, especially published media, to be expressed freely.
-Every journalist should be very familiar with free speech and press related laws.
+Freedom of the Press is the fundamental human right for the media, especially published media, to be expressed freely.
+Every journalist should be very familiar with free speech and press-related laws.

 Ethics literacy